Rising-Stars-by-Sunshine/STATS201_Yiwei_PS1/Literature/Readme.md

 ### 4. Methodology:

 - The research will employ a comprehensive methodology encompassing data collection, feature engineering, model selection, training, and evaluation.
-Historical gold price data, macroeconomic indicators (such as inflation rates, interest rates, and GDP growth), and sentiment analysis of financial news will be used as input features.
+Historical gold price data, macroeconomic indicators (such as CPI), and sentiment analysis of financial news will be used as input features.
 Various machine learning algorithms, including but not limited to linear regression, support vector machines, and deep learning models, will be applied to develop predictive models.
 The performance of these models will be assessed using metrics such as mean absolute error, root mean square error, and precision-recall curves.

 ### 5. Results: